biopython/biopython.github.io/wiki/Building_a_release.md

    $ git commit Bio/__init__.py Doc/Tutorial.tex NEWS.rst -m "Call this Biopython 1.68"
    ```

-7. do last check to make sure things are checked in:
+7. do a final check to make sure things are checked in:

    ``` bash
    $ rm -r build